 Dogs can have a number of problems with their joints.
 Sometimes the problems arise when the dog is very young and still growing as the bones, ligaments and muscles don't mature at the same speed.
 Often this will fix itself over time but may need some help in the interim.
-Ligament damage in and around joints is fairly common, cruciate ligaments in the knee can rupture (tear) and this will cause instability in the leg, normally surgery is then needed unless your dog is old and not fit for an anaesthetic.
-Shoulder ligaments, typically the medial glenohumeral ligament (in the dogs 'armpit'), are often sprained.
-Some dog's joints do not form fully and they may have hip dysplasia or elbow dysplasia.
+Some dog's joints do not form fully and they may be diagnosed with hip dysplasia or elbow dysplasia.
+Ligament damage in and around joints is fairly common.
+Cruciate ligaments in the knee can rupture (tear) and this will cause instability in the leg, normally surgery is then needed followed by rehabilitation. .

 How can physio help?

 For non-surgical joint problems there will definitely be a need for some strengthening work to provide as much support for the joint as possible.
-A splint may be appropriate, this can either be made by me or bought online and fitted.
+A splint may be appropriate which I can advise on and fit to your dog.
 Any pain or tightness in the muscle will be worked on with the aim to return your dog to full function.